kristielim/kit/documentation/onboarding.md

 ## Make your first PR

-9. Create a new branch.
+9. Create a new branch with ```git checkout -b your-name/documentation```.

 10. Edit the `documentation/onboarding.md` file.
 Add explanations for what you thought was confusing or update anything incorrect.
 Screenshots are helpful.
 Also, this is a markdown file, so search up "markdown" to learn what all the strange symbols mean.

-11. Add your changes.
+11. Add your changes with ```git add .```.

 12. Commit your changes.
-Write a descriptive message such as "Added xyz to onboarding doc".
+Write a descriptive message such as "Added xyz to onboarding doc". ```git commit -m 'Added xyz to onboarding doc```.
+Everytime you make a change and you feel like you've reached a good stopping point, add and commit your new changes.

-13. Push your changes.
+13. Push your changes with ```git push```.
+This will take the changes on your local computer and push them to GitHub.
+You probably will get an error message saying you need to run ```git push --set-upstream```.
+Copy and run that command.
+This happens the first time you try to push to your branch.

-14. Go to GitHub and click "Open a new pull request".
+14. Go to GitHub and click "Open a new pull request" for the branch that you just pushed to.

 15. Fill out the descriptions.
 This is more for complex features/code and not for really updating documentation, so you might think "Why are there so many explanation things I have to fill out?"
 But this PR is just for practice.
 Usually, you'll want to explain what feature you added, add screenshots, and explain what you tested.

 16. Request a reviewer.
 Choose someone that you haven't asked to review your code before.
 Wait for a reviewer to get back to you.
-If you're the reviewer, write comments on anything you're confused about.
-This step is also generally unnecessary for updating documentation and is also just for practice.
+If you're the reviewer, write comments on anything you're confused about or you think is incorrect.

 17. Once your change is approved, merge to the master branch.